-Table H-3 Housing Element Implementation Schedule 2014-2022 I - J 23 Reasonable Ac- commodations CDD General Fund By end of 2018 cept requests and grabuilding and subdivis for disabled persons: The request for disability protect The requested avidual with a dis The requested avidual burden of Action: The City shall implement a ministerial process, with minimal or no fee, to accept requests and grant exceptions to Municipal Code regulations (including zoning, building and subdivision requirements) in order to make reasonable accommodations for disabled persons subject to meeting the following criteria: The request for reasonable accommodation will be used by an individual with a disability protected under fair housing laws.
+ferred by HACSB Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe I-J 23 Reasonable Ac- commodations CDD General Fund Ongoing 2014- 2022 cept requests and grabuilding and subdivis for disabled persons: The request for disability protect The requested a vidual with a dis The requested a trative burden on The requested a Action: The City shall implement a ministerial process, with minimal or no fee, to accept requests and grant exceptions to Municipal Code regulations (including zoning, building and subdivision requirements) in order to make reasonable accommodations for disabled persons subject to meeting the following criteria: The request for reasonable accommodation will be used by an individual with a disability protected under fair housing laws.
 The requested accommodation is necessary to make housing available to an individual with a disability protected under fair housing laws.
 The requested accommodation would not impose an undue financial or administrative burden on the City.
-I - K 23 Definition of Family CDD General Fund 2015-2016 • • ts Zoning Ordinance to umeric restrictions in re I-L 25 PCD Develop- ment Standards CDD General Fund By end of 2018 ards, permit processi • dinance to establish de rovals for residences ir n Land Use Element. • II - A 17 Prepare Annual Progress Report (Required) CDD General Fund Annually 2014-2022 Action: The City will prepare an annual progress report on the provision of its regional fair share of housing units to monitor the effectiveness of existing policies.
-The City will tabulate housing starts on a monthly basis to determine the applicable affordability category and compare to targets.
-The City will review housing proposals for consistency with housing targets.
-The City will prepare a table in its Annual Report showing its progress in housing starts.
-The City will monitor its housing policies to determine progress in meeting its regional fair share of housing units in each affordability category.
+I - H Family Action: The City shal of "family" by elimina 23 Definition of Family CDD General Fund Ongoing 2014- 2022 Action: The City shall the City shall amend its Zoning Ordinance to revise the definition of "family" by eliminating distinctions and numeric restrictions in related and unrelated II - A individuals.
+17 Prepare Annual Progress Report (Required) CDD General Fund Ongoing 2014-2022 fair share of housing The City will tab ble affordability The City will revi The City will pre starts.
+The City will mo units to monitor the efulate housing starts of category and compare ew housing proposals pare a table in its Ann nitor its housing polic ress report on the proving a monthly basis to do to targets. for consistency with he nual Report showing its to determine prograch affordability category policies. etermine the applica- ousing targets. s progress in housing ess in meeting its re-